 Considering how many sidekicks named Robin that Batman had, you would have thought that there would have been multiple Batman characters who died or retired as well.
 While Bruce Wayne will always be remembered as Batman, the same cannot be said for his crime-fighting partner Robin.
-This is because, throughout the history of the caped crusader, Robin had either retired or died, giving a reason for the character to be replaced.
-So without further ado, here are all Robins in order.
+This is because, throughout the history of the caped crusader, Robin would often not be present as he should, giving a reason for the character to be replaced.

 Dick Grayson